jihor/spring-boot-kotlin-service-example/README.md

 * Docker-compose to run the whole thing

 ### Try:
-* "External" SOAP service invocation using Soap Async API (what's it called?)
+* "External" SOAP service invocation using Web Client's Soap Async API (what's it called?) instead of generated WSDL methods
 * Coroutines instead of reactive pipes (https://stackoverflow.com/questions/55684117/how-to-return-a-kotlin-coroutines-flow-in-spring-reactive-webclient)

 ### How to start